 The Pope's Cross

-The pope uses several designs of cross, including the standard Latin Cross, fabulous jewelled crosses, and this odd looking crucifix with a bent cross-beam, which seems to be one of his favourites.
+Pope Benedict XVI used this odd looking crucifix with a bent cross-beam, which seemed to be one of his favourites.

 Dr Roman points out that some Georgian priests wear this as a pectoral cross.
 The style is based on the 4th century St. Nino's Cross, much older than the 1966 papal version described above.
 The original is enshrined in Sioni Cathedral, Tbilisi, Georgia, and is a prized national and miracle-working relic.

 St. Nino is credited with bringing Christianity to Georgia, performed many miracles, and consequently is one of the most venerated saints of the Georgian Orthodox Church.

 Sean M. Wright points out that the pope carries a cross rather than a crozier since the curve of the Shepherd's Crook of the crozier indicates limited authority.
 An archbishop would use a crozier, which may also be compared to the Orthodox bishop's paterissa, which terminates in a pair of snakes.

 The term 'Pope's Cross' could also be used to describe other designs, such as the Crossed Keys or the Papal Cross, which used for extraordinary ceremonial occasions.
 It is also referred to as a Pastoral Cross, although the correct term is ferula; Latin for 'staff' or 'rod', and also the term used for the sovereign's sceptre in the Byzantine or Eastern Empire.